 We talk about a range of issues.
-On the stolen generation, he tells me: “There is no generation.
+On the Stolen Generation, he tells me: “There is no generation.
 I think Keith Windschuttle has got it exactly right.”
-Alex is sitting with his back to the casino’s windows, and it is strange to look out at Hobart’s harbour and mountains while hearing him profess agreement with the thesis that Tasmanian Aborigines have only themselves to blame for their annihilation.
+Alex is sitting with his back to the casino’s windows, and it is strange to look out at Hobart’s harbour and mountains while hearing him profess agreement with the thesis that Tasmanian Aboriginals have only themselves to blame for their annihilation.
 “There has been this deliberate attempt to rewrite history.
 To say we came here and raped and pillaged and murdered – and they do, they carry on awfully about it – is quite appalling.”

 I wonder whether Alex’s absolute self-assurance is due to his religious convictions.
 In some, faith can work to remove doubt.
 The only time he is lost for words is when I ask if he was in favour of war in Iraq – and that’s because we’re both laughing since it is obviously such a stupid question.
 “Do I inject my religion into my politics?” he says.
 “No, but my religion guides the values and the ethics of the things I do.”
 When I ask how he’s dealt with factional divisions, he says his “main agenda” has been “removing that strain and putting in place young conservatives … so that we keep the party on an even keel”.
 Alex feels left-leaning Young Liberals may as well join Labor or the Greens.